steve-burton/cider-site/README.md

 GO
 Go to the top of the query and hit execute
 ```
-There is a dummy Admin in the database to get you started:<br>
+There is a dummy Administrator account in the database to get you started:<br>
 User name: johndoe@gmail.com<br>
 Password: Password-1